ibm-cloud-docs/account/context-restrictions-tutorial.md

 ## Next steps
 {: #tutorial-context-step-next}

- You can also use network zones to restrict access at the account level.
+ You can also use network zones to restrict access at the account level and user level.
 For more information, see [Allowing specific IP addresses](/docs/account?topic=account-ips&interface=ui).